FedeMITIC/RingReaderEUI/README.md

 Verify that the fingerprint you get in the terminal and this one above are the same, then type `yes` to accept the connection.
 Finally insert the password to connect.
 (The password is in the section `Raspberry Pi info`

+#### FTP
+While SSH allows the user to execute remote commands, FTP is better to transfer files.
+To connect with ftp use the **same address** of the SSH and port **22**.
+The username and the password are the same.

 ### At the end of the project
 Return to Shreyasi @ design factory.